Please list 'www.cedr.com/p2bmediation' in your Terms & Conditions to utilise CEDR's dedicated P2B panel to comply with the P2B Mediation Regulation.

-Using our experience as the largest dispute resolution service provider in Europe we have produced a guide for providers of internet intermediation services (Online Platform Providers) to whom the EU Regulation will apply.
+Using our experience as the largest dispute resolution service provider in Europe we are already helping several organisations comply with this Regulation.
+Additionally, we have produced a guide for providers of internet intermediation services (Online Platform Providers) to whom the EU Regulation will apply.

 It provides practical guidance on Articles 11 and 12 which concern 'Internal Complaint-Handling Systems' and 'Mediation'.

 Are you P2B Ready?
 We teamed up with International Law Firm Baker McKenzie to discuss all aspects of the P2B EU Regulation, including: threshold criteria, implications for business, difficult questions facing platforms and the role of complaints management and mediation.
 Listen to this podcast here.

 For more information and to access a copy of the P2B Regulation, please visit the European Union website here.